RakhmadianiArdinda/Portfolio-Project-Based-Internship-IDX-Partners/README.md

-# Final Project -- Project Based Internship (Rakamin Academy X ID/X Partners)
+# Final Project -- Project Based Internship (Rakamin Academy x ID/X Partners)
 This portfolio is the final project of the **Project Based Internship Program** organized by **Rakamin Academy in collaboration with ID/X Partners**
 **Project Stages**
 **1. Data Warehouse Design**